 Recent converts help others join church

-More than 350 soon-to-be-Catholics gathered March 5 at St. Cecilia Cathedral in Omaha for the annual Rite of Election and Call to Continuing Conversion with Archbishop George J. Lucas.
+More than 350 soon-to-be-Catholics will gather March 5 at St. Cecilia Cathedral in Omaha for the annual Rite of Election and Call to Continuing Conversion with Archbishop George J. Lucas.

-And among family, friends and others in the cathedral to support were some who entered the Catholic Church last year, and this year have a different role – as sponsors in the Rite of Christian Initiation of Adults (RCIA).
+And among family, friends and others in the cathedral to support them will be some who entered the Catholic Church last year, and this year have a different role – as sponsors in the Rite of Christian Initiation of Adults (RCIA).